 What should I watch out for on rural roads?

 Look out for wildlife crossing the roads, particularly at dawn and dusk.
-Animals like deer can cause serious accidents.
+Animals like moose or deer can cause serious accidents.

 How do I handle narrow or unpaved roads?